exonum/exonum-doc/src/advanced/time.md

 - **Using validators**.
-As Exonum is used to power permissioned blockchains, it is natural to assume that the inputs to business logic determining time are supplied by validators.
+As Exonum is used to power permissioned blockchains, it is natural to assume that the inputs to business logic determining time should be supplied by validators.
 This assumption could be generalized to support abstract semi-trusted identifiable entities, but for the sake of clarity, this article will center specifically on the case where time is determined by the validator nodes.
 - **Reliability**.
 The time value must be tolerant to the malicious behavior of validator nodes.
 - **Agreement**.
-The time must be the same on all the nodes to ensure that transactions are executed in a deterministic manner.
+Time must be the same on all the nodes to ensure that transactions are executed in a deterministic manner.
 This means that the time should be written in the Exonum blockchain storage.
 Thus, the “current” time will be changing in the same way on all nodes during the execution of transactions,